theexoticman/visualsign-parser/src/visualsign/README.md

 ### Architecture Overview

-The field serialization system uses a **trait-based architecture with runtime verification** that provides multiple layers of protection against incomplete implementations:
+The field serialization system uses a **trait-based architecture with compile-time and runtime verification** that provides multiple layers of protection against incomplete implementations:

 ```rust
 trait FieldSerializer {